Skip to main content

 The remaining [undergraduate] tuition pool will be returned to 1) the home college in which the student is enrolled and 2) colleges where instruction occurs as determined by the college home of the instructor(s)/faculty member(s) teaching (in the case where a course is taught by administrative staff the funding will go to the home college of the course).

-Documentation on the Brio query used to assemble these data is available here.
+Documentation on the Brio query that was historically used to assemble these data is available here.

-Feb 2022: Adjustment to list Brooks School as a ‘teaching college’
+• Feb 2022: List Brooks School as a ‘teaching college’

 Headcounts and FTE related to the distribution of Allocated Costs

-The “Budget Model Principles” documents includes this description relating to the distribution of “Allocated Costs” (principle 6):
+The “Budget Model Principles” documents include this description relating to the distribution of “Allocated Costs” (principle 6):

 The Allocated Costs will be based on key drivers of administrative costs: number of graduate and professional students, undergraduate tuition, number of faculty, number of staff, research expenditures, and five-year rolling average of gifts received.

-April 9, 2014: Modified to move NYC tech faculty from tenure college to CornellNYC Tech.
+• April 9, 2014: Move NYC tech faculty from tenure college to CornellNYC Tech.

-April 29, 2014: Modified to move professional students in the program of Real Estate to Hotel Admin
+• April 29, 2014: Move professional students in the program of Real Estate to Hotel Admin

 To export to Excel, select the tabs at the top labeled as ‘Export” then select the small button at the bottom Export icon and then select ‘Crosstab’.